tidal-code/wave.docs.test/docs/detailed-documentation/general-info.md

 ---
 layout: default
-title: Tips
+title: General Info
 parent: Detailed Docs
 nav_order: 100
 ---

-# Special Tips For Your Reference
+# Some General Information For Your Reference

 These are certain tips you might want to remember for UI automation with Tidal framework.
 The below list is not complete.
 More will be added later.